ErnestoAPantoja/wordpress-website-aws/README.md

 <img src="https://i.imgur.com/vC2fNyf.png" height="80%" width="80%" alt="Step 10-5"/>
 </p>

 - Any time the address is changed, it is necessary to go into the WordPress settings as an admin and change the domain address there.
 Before accessing the settings, copy the domain name of the application load balancer.
 After the domain name, type /wp-admin and press Enter.
 You will be prompted to log in as the admin using the WordPress crendentials when the website was first made.
-Click on Settings and paste the domain address in the WordPress Address and Site Address boxes (remove the / at the end of the address if it is retained).
+Click on <b>Settings</b> and paste the domain address in the <b>WordPress Address</b> and <b>Site Address</b> boxes (remove the / at the end of the address if it is retained).

 <p align="center">
 <img src="https://i.imgur.com/NSlCbst.png" height="80%" width="80%" alt="Step 10-6"/>